anastasiababash/anastasiababash.github.io/talks.md

 </table>
 <p><details>
   <summary>Abstract</summary>
-  <p>In our public lecture, I speak about what philosophers and feminists say about sex work, while my colleague, Anastasiia, explains this topic from sociological perspective</p>
+  <p>In our public lecture, I speak about what philosophers and feminists say about sex work, while my colleague, Anastasiia, explains this topic from a sociological perspective</p>
 </details>
 </p>
 <hr>